nexusformat/definitions/manual/source/datarules.rst

    with attribute ``signal="1"``.
    Note: There should be *only one* field that matches.

-   This is default plottable data.
+   This is the default plottable data.

    #.
 If this field has an attribute ``axes``: